HymanZHAN/ng-starter-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.
 Install dependencies by `pnpm i`.

 The project is a dumb one-to-one copy of the Vue 3 starter project created by `npm init vue@latest`, with a slight tweak of CSS styling and the text.
-For fun and for curiosity.
+Built for fun and for curiosity.

 ## Build